TEAMMATES/teammates/devdocs/process.md

     * **Outdated branch**: The PR is not in sync with the current `master` branch; the author will need to sync it before proceeding.
 This can be done via GitHub with the "Update branch" button.
   * When GitHub gives a green light for merging,
+    * Checkout to the PR branch, merge with the current `master` branch, and test the code locally by running the `Local tests`.<br>
+      `git checkout -b 2287-add-sample-course-test origin/2287-add-sample-course-test`<br>
+      `git merge master`<br>
+    * If green,
       * Merge with "squash and merge" option (preferable).
 Format of the commit message:<br>
         `[Issue number] Issue title as given in the original issue`<br>
         e.g. `[2287] Add more tests for newly joined Instructor accessing sample course`<br>
         The additional descriptions can be left as is.
       * Optionally, apply an `e.*` label to the issue (not the PR) to indicate the estimated effort required to fix the issue, and another `e.*` label to the PR to indicate the estimated effort required to review the PR.
+    * If not green,
+      * Change the pull request status to `s.Ongoing`
+      * Add a comment to mention the test failure.

 ###Assigning labels, reviewers, and milestones
 Roles: PM (Project Manager) + RL (Release Lead)